56th Stryker Brigade Combat team, Headquarters Company holds change of command

 |0

-This work, 56th Stryker Brigade Combat team, Headquarters Company holds change of command, by CPT Cory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 56th Stryker Brigade Combat team, Headquarters Company holds change of command [Image 3 of 3], by CPT Cory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT